 Fresh toilet paper?
 Now you are talking!

-Irene Isaacson hiked Kili with her own toilet paper at her own expense.
+Irene Isaacson was armed with toilet paper and shewee while climbing Mount Kilimanjaro at her own expense.

 There are several luxury camps in the Maasai Mara, including Governor’s Camp, Olare Mara Kempinski, Richard Branson’s Mahali Mzuri and the famous Olonana.
 Riding in a hot air balloon over the Maasai Mara is a bucket list experience.